Boom1053/qb-gruppesechs/README.md

 # qb-gruppesechs
- This is an edited version of *qb-garagejob*
+ This is an edited version of *qb-garbagejob*

  Pretty straight forward.
 Player gets truck from targeting ped.
 Drive to bank and use the target to get the bag.
 Then, use target to put the bag inside the truck.